magyrka/devops-team-green/README.md

 9. Press OK to save the configuration
 10. `Run –>> Run 'Tomcat 9.0.50'` to start the backend server

-## Starting frontend server using Node.js
-1. Download and install Node.js 14.17.4 LTS version https://nodejs.org/en/
-2. Open a terminal in `/frontend` directory of the downloaded project and run the following command.

-       npm install
-3. After the installation is finished run the following command to start the frontend server

-       npm start

 ------------------------------------------
-# Instructions how to deploy Project in Production
+# Instructions how to deploy Project in Production or Stage

 ## For deploying this application  run this simple commands (on VM or Remote Server):
-### Clone repostory
+### Clone repository
 ```shell
 git clone https://github.com/magyrka/devops-team-green && cd devops-team-green/
 ```